 In an effort to preserve the Company's balance sheet strength in the current low commodity price environment, the Company reduced its monthly dividend on March 12, 2020 from \$0.06 per share to \$0.015 per share on an annualized basis.
-As industry conditions continued to deteriorate materially, CES suspended its monthly dividend on April 16, 2020.
-This decision will conserve approximately \$16.0 million on an annualized basis.
+As industry conditions continued to deteriorate materially, CES suspended its monthly dividend on April 16, 2020, conserving approximately \$16.0 million on an annualized basis.

 Management and the Board of Directors review the appropriateness of dividends on a monthly basis taking into account, among other considerations, the applicable solvency requirements under corporate legislation; current and anticipated industry conditions; and, particularly, growth opportunities requiring Expansion Capital, management's forecast of Distributable Earnings, its forecasted Dividend Payout Ratio, and forecasted capital to be deployed opportunistically under its NCIB.
 At this time, CES has suspended its monthly dividend to shareholders.
-In addition, with the ongoing uncertainty in global oil and gas markets, CES also suspended repurchases under its NCIB program in the second quarter and will revisit utilizing the renewed NCIB program as industry conditions continue to unfold and as our share price remains at these currently attractive levels.
+In addition, with the ongoing uncertainty in global oil and gas markets, CES also temporarily suspended repurchases under its NCIB program in the second quarter.
+CES resumed NCIB activity in August 2020 to opportunistically repurchase common shares as our share price remained at attractive levels.
+CES continues to monitor the Company's share price and associated activity levels under the NCIB as industry conditions unfold.

-The suspension of CES' dividend and NCIB program, accompanied by several cost reduction initiatives, will help to preserve the strength of the Company's balance sheet while maintaining liquidity to fund existing operations and potential growth initiatives.
+The suspension of CES' dividend, accompanied by several cost reduction initiatives, will help to preserve the strength of the Company's balance sheet while maintaining liquidity to fund existing operations and potential growth initiatives.
 CES will continue to be protective of its balance sheet and prudent with its capital allocation, particularly in the current low oil price environment.

-The Company declared dividends to holders of common shares for the six months ended June 30, 2020, as follows:
+The Company declared dividends to holders of common shares for the nine months ended September 30, 2020, as follows: